nithyaramakrishnan/data-shield/convert.md

   ```
   {: codeblock}

 3. Create a JSON configuration file by using the token that you created.
 Replace the `<token>` variable, and then run the following command.
 If you don't have `openssl`, you can use any command-line base64 encoder with appropriate options.
-Be sure that there are no new lines in the middle or at the end of the encoded string.
+Be sure that no new lines in the middle or at the end of the encoded string exist.

   ```
   (echo -n '{"auths":{"<region>.icr.io":{"auth":"'; echo -n 'token:<token>' | openssl base64 -A;  echo '"}}}') | kubectl create secret generic converter-docker-config --from-file=.dockerconfigjson=/dev/stdin